t2hale00/WalkthroughBMI/README.md

 ## Overview

 This repository contains a simple BMI calculator app developed in Kotlin using Android Studio.
-This app is done to complete an assignment for Mobile Programming course.
+This app is done to complete an assignment for Mobile Programming with Native Technologies course.

 ## How to Use